 How does payment work?

 You will pay a 25% deposit at the time you schedule the project to reserve the dates.
 A second payment of 25% is due when work begins, and the balance 50% payment is due when I return the manuscript evaluation to you.
 I accept payments via PayPal.

 Do you write with red pencil, just like all those famous editors in the movies?

 I used to!
 But my red pencil days are behind me.
 The Track Changes feature in Microsoft Word is a great tool for writers and their editors.
 I make my comments in the margins, and then I create an editorial letter, a document that synthesizes all my feedback into a plan that will serve as your road map to revision.

 Can you get me an agent?

 Researching agents and following the steps of the submission process is up to you.
-What we can do is help you get your manuscript and query letter in tip-top shape so you have the best possible chance of finding representation.
+What I can do is help you get your manuscript in tip-top shape so you have the best possible chance of finding representation.